-- Respect your kids.
-It’s easy to skew the power dynamics when we’re the ones in control of the household, but that doesn’t mean kids don’t deserve the same respect you would give other adults.
+- Respect your child.
+It’s easy to skew the power dynamics when you’re the one in control of the household.
+But that doesn’t mean your child doesn’t deserve the same respect you would give other adults.

 - Discuss feelings.
-Begin labeling emotions, from happy to sad to angry and the others between.
-The more your kids are able to place a name on a feeling, the quicker they can identify the feeling by word.
-They won’t resort to vague outbursts or talking back when they can say, “I’m mad.”
+Label emotions, from happy to sad to angry and the others between.
+The more she’s able to place a name on a feeling, the quicker she can identify the feeling by word.
+She won’t always resort to vague outbursts or talking back when she can say, “I’m mad.”

-- Listen to your kids, from their endless questions to frustrations.
-Don’t solve their problems, either.
-Give them your support without providing your opinions or making judgments.
+- Listen to her, from her endless questions to frustrations.
+Don’t solve her problems, either.
+Give her your support without providing your opinions or making judgments.

 - Follow through with consequences.
-Give consequences for talking back, preferably one that’s a natural result of their actions.
+Give consequences for talking back, preferably one that’s a natural result of her actions.

-- Praise kids when they’re respectful.
-“You’re so kind,” I told my four-year-old when he brought his brother’s sippy cup to him.
-Praising their positive character shows they get attention when they behave and not just when they don’t.
+- Praise her when she’s respectful.
+“You’re so kind,” I told my son when he brought his brother’s sippy cup to him.
+Praising positive character shows your child she gets attention when she behaves, and not just when she doesn’t.

 6. Talk calmly after the situation

 Analyze the instigators.
-What causes your daughter to talk back?
-Do you see a pattern?
+What causes her to talk back?
+Do you notice a pattern?
 Did she need to transition from one activity to the next?
 Was she looking for attention?
 Could she have been hungry?

 Discuss these issues once you’re past your initial emotions so you have a better idea what to do next time.

 One mistake many of us make with kids talking back?
 We forget that they can feel difficult emotions, such as disappointment, anger or impatience.
 Everyone feels these emotions, but we need to teach them a more appropriate way to express them.